 Make a decision, then spend time researching companies that might need someone to write about their brand.
 If you're already writing in their niche and can demonstrate your expertise, then you might be able to land a writing contract out of it.

-Don't forget to make contacts along with way.
+Don't forget to make contacts along the way.

-Honestly, as a writer, when you combine your passions with hard work and a personal spin on things, then the possibilities are endless.
-Nobody is an expert when they start out.
+Honestly, as a writer, when you combine your passions with hard work and a personal spin on things, the possibilities are endless.
+Nobody is an expert when they start.
 It takes a lot of time and effort with a strategy to really get anywhere and achieve results.

 If you have any questions or comments, please feel free to leave them below!
-I appreciate any and all feedback.
+I appreciate all feedback.